ipython/ipython/docs/source/interactive/autoawait.rst

 allow ``IPython.embed()`` to be nested.
 Though this will prevent usage of the :magic:`%autoawait` feature when using IPython embed.

-You can set explicitly a coroutine runner for ``embed()`` if you desire to run asynchronous code, the exact behavior is though undefined.
+You can set a coroutine runner explicitly for ``embed()`` if you want to run asynchronous code, though the exact behavior is undefined.

 Effects on Magics
 -----------------